-[Note: Some of these websites are old, like pre-smartphone old.
+Some of these websites are old, like pre-smartphone old.
 If you’re reading this on your phone, then I cannot guarantee their functionality.
-So, go use a computer where the internet belongs]
+So, go use a computer where the internet belongs.

 Ah, Zombo Com.
-The first on our list truly defines “artistically worthless.”
-The site originated in 1999 when a group of students and faculty from George Washington University Center for Professional Development wanted to play around with a brand new technology: flash animation.
-Yes, even flash animation was new at one point and this group took advantage of all it had to offer.
+As the first on our list truly, this site defines “artistically worthless.”
+It originated in 1999 when a group of students and faculty from George Washington University Center for Professional Development wanted to play around with a brand new technology: flash animation.
+Yes, even flash animation was new at one point, and this group took advantage of all it had to offer.

 The site is aesthetically pleasing enough, hosting bright colors and audio motivational messages such as, “Anything is possible at Zombo Com.”
 And that’s really it.
 For its minimalist style, the site is strangely alluring.
 It’s a nice flashback to when technology was simpler and not so pervasive.
 It’s good for a pick-me-up, maybe a minute of entertainment, and that’s about it.

 Sick of having to locate your cursor on your own volition?
 Love looking at pictures of people you’ve never met before?
 This website was made for you, I guess.
 PointerPointer may look simple and well, pointless … but underneath it’s triviality lies a hidden sophistication.
 On the surface, all the user has to do is place their cursor on the screen.
 After a few seconds, a picture will pop up that points to your cursor.
 Fascinating stuff.

 But, what makes this website so neat isn’t just the endless amount of people pointing in photos, but really it’s the site’s accuracy and ability to find your cursor perfectly.
 The basics that I could gather was that the site uses a Voronoi Diagram to find the X and Y coordinates of your cursor and then display the corresponding picture.